Mets slugger Michael Conforto sent to NY to see doctor - WHIZ News

 Left fielder J.D.
 Davis, who can also play third base, recently returned from a jammed shoulder.
 And left fielder Yoenis Céspedes’ playing status remains uncertain after he missed all of last season and most of 2018 with injuries.

-New York opens the regular season at home March 26 against the World Series champion Washington Nationals.
+New York opens the regular season at home March 26 against the World Series champion Nationals.

 Conforto, an All-Star in 2017, set career highs last season with 33 homers and 92 RBIs while batting .257 with an .856 OPS in 151 games.
 He played in 153 games in 2018.